spmcginnis/spmcginnis/README.md

   <details>
     <summary>
       Library Citations Project
-      <br/>Scripts for use on the ProQuest dissertation collection, using XQuery to query the XML data and generate XSLX (Excel-XML) reports and using Python to automate the queries.
+      <p>Scripts for use on the ProQuest dissertation collection, using XQuery to query the XML data and generate XSLX (Excel-XML) reports and using Python to automate the queries.</p>
     </summary>
     <p>
     For more details, see Edwards, Jones, and McGinnis (2017).
 "Big Date for Big Questions: Assessing the Impact of Non-English Language Sources on Doctoral Research at Berkeley," esp. p.
 89.<br/></p>